plexus/arnebrasseur.net/source/2013-03-17-emergence.markdown

 A favorite topic among programmers!
 While there is some very ingenious cryptography involved in Bitcoin, the general principles are relatively easy to understand.
 Yet the fact that Bitcoin "works" is because some of the amazing properties that emerge through its network of cooperating clients.
 Essentially Bitcoin consists of a long history of financial transactions.
 This history is continuously shared between all clients.

 The clients have some simple rules to determine what they accept as the correct version of history.
-With enough processing power, and enough luck, you can "find" the next chunk of history, one that has all the necessary properties to be accepted by the others.
+With enough processing power, and enough luck, you can "find" the next chunk of history, one that has all the necessary properties to be accepted by the other clients.
 It can happen however that two valid "chunks" are found at the same time, creating two versions of history.
 Yet again by some simple rules, before long all will "agree" which version is correct, and the other one will be discarded.

 (There has been a recent case of history actually "forking", requiring human intervention.
 This was due to a difference in client implementations, it shows though that small changes in the system can be enough to make emergent properties disappear again.)